getgort/gort-guide/guide/source/sections/deployment.rst

 The Gort controller is the core Gort service, which relays messages to and from the chat providers, manages relay command instructions, and exposes the REST administration API.
-See `Gort Architecture <architecture.md>`__ for more information.
+See :doc:`architecture` for more information.

 Running Gort in Kubernetes
 --------------------------